craigduncanlab/singlecell/broad_pipeline.md

 # A note on the STAR program (this stage: for index creation)

-The use of STAR in this pipeline is currently scripted in create_Dropseqmeta_UWA.sh
+The use of STAR in this pipeline should be created in a *shell file* that sequences the use of the tools, and the required parameters.

 If the STAR index creation process works, you should have these files (or similar), in the dropseq/STAR directory, including genomeParameters.txt as well as the Genome and SA files: